“In today’s academic publishing circus, ‘service’ and ‘free contributions’ are just sleazy terms for fleecing scholars in the name of altruism.”

 Image 4.
 Lanfranco Aceti, I Am Coming for Your Ass, 2013.
 Print on poster paper.
 Curator: Artemis Potamianou in the photo, in Athens.

 The second lesson is one that is perhaps less intuitive: that silence, while often misinterpreted as acquiescence, is not synonymous with surrender.
-In fact, my prolonged silence on the matter—several months, to be precise—should not have been seen as indicative of passivity or concession.
+In fact, my prolonged silence on the matter—almost a year, to be precise—should not have been seen as indicative of passivity or concession.
 Rather, it was a period of deliberate reflection, a space in which I could critically assess not only the content of the criticisms directed towards me but also the broader frameworks and systems in which these critiques were embedded.
 Silence, in this sense, can function as a deliberate intellectual strategy.
 It provides the necessary distance to evaluate complex situations with the clarity and depth they deserve, as opposed to responding immediately, impulsively, or defensively.
 Silence, far from being passive, is often an active engagement, offering a form of resistance against the pressure to respond prematurely and shallowly.

 To presume that a lack of immediate response equates to ignorance or defeat is to fundamentally misunderstand the dynamics of thoughtful discourse.
 In both scholarly and artistic pursuits, time and contemplation are often necessary to generate responses that rise above the superficial and the reactive.
 An immediate reply may satisfy the demand for quick engagement, but it rarely offers the level of insight that deeper reflection can yield.
 Therefore, silence should not be mistaken for capitulation but understood as an opportunity for intellectual processing, allowing for a response that carries greater precision and depth of insight.